 No resistor divider is required in the fixed output options.
-Each channel has VIDx bits to program the output voltage for a specific range (see Table 10).
-If a different fixed output voltage (default VID code) is required, contact your local Analog Devices sales or distribution representative.
+If a different fixed output voltage is required, contact your local Analog Devices sales or distribution representative.

 VOLTAGE CONVERSION LIMITATIONS

 For a given input voltage, upper and lower limitations on the output voltage exist due to the minimum on time and the minimum off time.